abstractfactory/docs/pipi/src/index.md

 Glad you're here, we were just talking about you.
 Greg was telling me that he doesn't think you have what it takes to finish this guide.
 I was all like *"No way!"*, like, trying to defend you, but he was still going like *"Yes way!"*.
 Now, which'll it be?

+### Introduction

+Let me show you around, get you familiar what it is you'll be putting your hands on in this guide.

+* [`guide` Introduction][intro]

 ### Community

-First things first, if you have any problems, questions, suggestions or just want to spread the love, go here:
+If you have any problems, questions, suggestions or just want to spread the love, go here:

 * [`community` Usergroup][usergroup]